Sidekiq worker attributes

 Data consistency Description Guideline

 :sticky The job prefers replicas, but switches to the primary for writes or when encountering replication lag.
-It should be used for jobs that require to be executed as fast as possible but can sustain a small initial queuing delay.
+(Default) This is the default option.
+It should be used for jobs that require to be executed as fast as possible.
+Replicas are guaranteed to be caught up to the point at which the job was enqueued in Sidekiq.

 In all cases workers read either from a replica that is fully caught up, or from the primary node, so data consistency is always ensured.